Nebraska State Patrol to send team to Minnesota for Chauvin trial verdict

-As a jury in Minneapolis deliberates the fate at former officer Derek Chauvin for George Floyd's death in May, the Nebraska State Patrol plans to send a team to Minnesota.
+As a jury in Minneapolis deliberates the fate of former officer Derek Chauvin for George Floyd's death in May, the Nebraska State Patrol plans to send a team to Minnesota.

 Minnesota sent a request for assistance to the Emergency Management Assistance Compact, which is a partnership of states' emergency management agencies.